pytracecall

 Travis-CI No Travis.

-This module provides simple yet powerful tools to help you understand your code's execution flow without the need for a full step-by-step debugger.
-It is designed to integrate seamlessly with Python's standard `logging` module.
+`pytracecall` provides simple yet powerful tools to help you understand your code's execution flow without a full step-by-step debugger.
+It is designed to integrate seamlessly with Python's standard `logging` module and can produce output for human analysis, IDEs, and automated systems.

 ## Features